Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that it supports various community programmes to improve the livelihood of the surrounding community including, education and health-related programmes.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that it improves the livelihood of its surrounding community through its CSR activities which primarily focused on donation drives such as charitable hospitals, orphanages, and old folk's homes.
+Further, it also provides accessible education to local communities.

 • Y